vedantkulkarni/GSOC_Organizations_App/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Feel free to use this project to learn about BLoC State Management, Clean Architecuture and working with APIs.
+You can use this project as a live working example to learn above mentioned advanced practices.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://bloclibrary.dev/#/gettingstarted)_

 <p align="right">(<a href="#top">back to top</a>)</p>